 Cease trade and freeze orders

-The Ontario Securities Commission (OSC) has the authority to issue cease trade orders (CTOs) and obtain freeze directions against individuals or companies.
+The Capital Markets Tribunal and the Ontario Securities Commission (OSC) have the authority to issue cease trade orders (CTOs) and the OSC has the authority to obtain freeze directions against individuals or companies.

 Cease trade orders